 Why study this course?

-• You will take part in a range of exciting and engaging music making activities that you can take into your own practice.
+- You will experience a range of exciting and engaging music making activities that you can take into your own practice.

-• You will have a chance to develop your own musical leadership skills in a safe supported environment.
+- You will have a chance to reflect on and develop your own musical leadership skills in a safe supported environment.

 - You will learn about some of the physical, cognitive and learning challenges that young people may face, what defines some of these conditions, how they impact on young people.

 - You’ll learn how to plan and deliver creative music sessions to bring maximum benefits to participants regardless of their abilities.

 - We will explore how we can measure the effectiveness of musical interactions in order to maximise their benefits and enable sustained work.

 We are committed to providing reasonable teaching adjustments for students with disabilities that may impact on their learning experience.
 If you require adjustments, please complete the relevant section on the booking form and also contact us at shortcourses (@gold.ac.uk) so we can respond to your requests as soon as possible.